Inverated/PDF-and-Image-Converter/README.md

 ## Executable
 Download the folder and run the executable, leave the _internal folder alone
+- Trying to run it after a few months, the exe does not work. idk help
 ## OR
 ## Python
 The following packages must be installed first